Cavewoman (comics): Powers and abilities

 Meriem also has above average running speed, described as moving at "30 miles per hour".
 Once, when she ran, her boyfriend Bruce had to ride after her on his motorcycle in order to keep up with her.

 She is an extremely powerful swimmer and can hold her breath for long periods when fighting underwater.
 She has also proven resistant to the effects of drowning, being capable of expelling water from her lungs even when unconscious.

 Meriem's senses of smell and hearing are also enhanced.
 In addition, she has psychic powers, the limits of which have not been revealed.
 She can see Gramp as a kind of spirit who appears to her from time to time, offering advice and insight.
 No one can see or hear Gramp but Meriem.
 She has psychic bonds with Klyde and Harmony.
 Meriem's sight is also extremely good: she can see an ant up to two miles away.

-She is also an expert knife thrower, and can decapitate a pterodactyl with a thrown blade.
+She is also an expert knife thrower, and can kill a pterodactyl with a thrown blade.
 She is also highly efficient with a knife in hand-to-hand combat, and is also an expert with a spear.
 Meriem is also accomplished in wrestling and boxing.